OpenPuya/PY32L020_Firmware/Projects/PY32L020-STK/Example_LL/SPI/SPI_TwoBoards_FullDuplexMaster_Polling_Init/readme.txt

 1. You must first press the slave reset button to make the slave program run first,and then press the host user button to start running the host program, otherwise it will cause the master-slave communication failure.
-2. The IO control mode can be set to DMA mode, interrupt mode and polling mode by the program in the master mode.
+2. The IO control mode can be set to interrupt mode and polling mode by the program in the master mode.
 3. NSS pins only need to be connected when using the NSS hardware mode (this sample uses the NSS software mode, no need to connect the NSS pins)
 4. The LED pin on the board is PA1, which is the same as the SPI_MISO pin, and